siavash79/PixelXpert/CanaryChangelog.md

+**canary-251**
+- A14 only: Added option to auto-generate themed icons (shout out to Mishaal Rahman for sharing the details)

 **canary-250**
 - Fixed updater, broken since canary-248 (If you are on canary 248 or 249, you will have to update to canary-250+ manually)